(Update 8/1 12:40pm):

-- We are starting to see pre-order listings appear at Walmart and Best Buy (nothing at Amazon just yet) for the SNES Classic.
+- We are starting to see pre-order listings appear at Amazon, Walmart and Best Buy for the SNES Classic.
 Although they are not live, be sure to bookmark these pages and get ready for pre-orders to begin.
 Chances are this thing is gonna constantly sell out and come back in stock even before it releases.

 - Don’t worry Nintendo is extending the length of the cords on the SNES Edition’s 2 included controllers.
 While still not ideal, the new 5-foot cables are a welcomed addition.
 That’s about 2-feet longer than the disastrous cords on the NES Edition mini.